continuous-dems/perspecto/README.md

 **Perspecto** is a lightweight, standalone Python tool for generating aesthetic and scientific visualizations from Digital Elevation Models (DEMs).

-Originally born from the [CUDEM](https://github.com/cires-dem/cudem) project, Perspecto has been decoupled to run on a modern, "pure Python" geospatial stack (Rasterio, NumPy, Matplotlib).
-It allows you to create everything from "Joy Division" style ridgeline plots to rigorous, georeferenced hillshades with a single command.
+Originally part the [CUDEM](https://github.com/ciresdem/cudem) project, Perspecto is now a standalone tool which allows you to create everything from "Joy Division" style ridgeline plots to rigorous, georeferenced hillshades with a single command.

 > ⚠️ **BETA STATUS:** This project is in active development (v0.1.3).